owncloud/web/docs/getting-started.md

 - `options.runningOnEos` Set this option to `true` if running on an [EOS storage backend](https://eos-web.web.cern.ch/eos-web/) to enable its specific features.
 Defaults to `false`.
 - `options.cernFeatures` Enabling this will activate CERN-specific features.
 Defaults to `false`.
 - `options.hoverableQuickActions` Set this option to `true` to hide the quick actions (buttons appearing on file rows), and only show them when the user hovers the row with his mouse.
 Defaults to `false`.
 - `option.routing` This accepts an object with the following fields to customize the routing behaviour:
   - `options.routing.idBased` Enable or disable fileIds being added to the URL.
 Defaults to `true` because otherwise e.g. spaces with name clashes can't be resolved correctly.
 Only disable this if you can guarantee server side that spaces of the same namespace can't have name clashes.
 - `options.upload.xhr.timeout` Specifies the timeout for XHR uploads in milliseconds.
 - `options.editor.autosaveEnabled` Specifies if the autosave for the editor apps is enabled.
 - `options.editor.autosaveInterval` Specifies the time interval for the autosave of editor apps in seconds.
 - `options.contextHelpersReadMore` Specifies whether the "Read more" link should be displayed or not.
+- `options.openWithDefaultApp` Specifies whether public link single file share should be opened with default app or not.

 ### Sentry